iamanigeeit/DDW2023/docs/12-sm/state-machine-abc.md

 An abstract base class in Python is a class that cannot be instantiated and serves as a blueprint for creating subclasses, defining common methods, and enforcing specific behavior.

+You can refer further to the optional reading on [Abstract Base Class](/notes/inheritance-graph/abc).

 <ChatBaseBubble/>

 ### Goals